 Plan – We will look at People, Process, and Product and each individual role during the DevOps transformation.
-We will define the roles of developers, operations and other groups included in the application lifecycle and how to get to ship a product or feature by breaking down barriers between teams and through better collaboration.
+We will define development, operations and other group's roles included in the application lifecycle and how to get to ship a product or feature by breaking down barriers between teams and through better collaboration.

 Develop – We will see how infrastructure as code is one crucial foundation of DevOps which allows you to more effectively manage the changes to your applications and environments.
 We will show you how to make shipping a feature something you check off every time you finish your work.

 Release – Deploying the software quicker with a higher quality enables you to show a better return to the Business.
 We will discuss what you need to do to support continuous deployment.
 Learn how to use the latest build features, as well as look at various deployment tools and its release management capabilities.

 Operate– We will learn how to employ mechanisms to discover running infrastructure, reduce the mean time to detect (MTTD) problems, as well as mean time to repair (MTTR) problems with the applications - passing valuable information back into the planning and development lifecycle phases.
 We will explore Application Performance Monitoring (APM), Global Service Monitor, as well as the preview of Application Insights.

 + PRC03 |A Day of the Latest Microsoft ASP.NET and Microsoft Azure Developer Enhancements